B. R. Stokes: Bay Area Rapid Transit

 Stokes joined the Bay Area Rapid Transit District as its first employee, in the role of Director of Information.
-In that role, his primarily responsibility was to develop and carry out a comprehensive information program about BART's rapid transit plan and its benefits for the Bay Area.
+In that role, his primary responsibility was to develop and carry out a comprehensive information program about BART's rapid transit plan and its benefits for the Bay Area.
 His information campaign has been credited as a contributing factor to the BART construction and funding plan being approved by voters in the three-county Proposition A referendum on November 6, 1962.

 In 1963, Stokes became General Manager of the BART District, an appointment that would generate controversy due to his lack of technical and engineering background.
 A disorganized and inexperienced Board of Directors led to Stokes having relatively free rein in his initial years of running BART, and he was supported by Adrien Falk, a San Francisco businessman and the first BART Board President.
 In particular, Falk's support helped Stokes thrive at his job despite the controversy over his lack of technical background.

 In 1969, under the leadership of Stokes, BART was able to get the California state legislature to approve BART's request for an additional $150 million in funds, by levying a 0.5% sales tax in the BART counties.

 BART began service on September 11, 1972, initially only serving the East Bay, while Stokes was still General Manager.
 A few weeks later (on October 18, 1972), Stokes accompanied United States President Richard Nixon and his wife Pat Nixon on a ride from San Leandro station to Lake Merritt Station.

 Stokes came increasingly under fire for BART safety issues and financing problems.
 In February 1972, three engineers went public with safety concerns they had about BART's automatic train control (ATC) system that had been contracted out to Westinghouse Electric Corporation, after several months of raising the issues internally.
 In March, the three engineers were fired, with Stokes believed to have been the key decision-maker in the firing.

 Subsequently, some of these concerns would prove well-founded as BART had a number of ATC-related accidents and near-accidents, leading to investigations by the California Public Utilities Commission, the National Transportation Safety Board, a separate blue ribbon panel, and others.

 In May 1974, against a backdrop of low ridership, financial difficulties, and safety-related controversy, Stokes resigned from his position at BART after legislators made his departure a precondition for providing additional funding for BART.